turingschool/standards/Readme.md

     * Add a Standard
     * Change standards
     * Delete standards
-    * Probably generate a static website from them
+    * Generate a website from them
+    * Integrate them into other apps
 * Students
-  * Can see standards being taught for a specific lesson
-  * Can see whether they know all the things they should (a *standard* :D to measure themselves against)
+  * See whether they know all the things they should (a *standard* :D to measure themselves against)
+  * Know where they are and where they're going (heavily requested by students during 1-on-1s)
-  * Can know what to review for assessments, etc
+  * Know what to review for assessments, etc

-## TODO before Monday, we need:

-* Code
-  * Pull file from ENV
-  * Flag to override file
-* Write standards for lessons for next week

 ## Examples